The state flower of Montana

 They prefer sparsely vegetated grasslands, bushlands, forests and valley locations.

-The Latin name for the flower is Lewisia rediviva, a name given by Frederick Pursh after the Lewis & Clark expedition.
+The Latin name for the flower is Lewisia rediviva, a name given by Frederick Pursh after the Lewis & Clark expedition, who established the new genus Lewisia in honor of Meriwether Lewis.

 The Bitterroot Flower is classified as follows: